+Water utility management has many successes and roadblocks.
 Through our standard detail program, we've formed relationships with various water districts and their staff.
-Safe-T-Cover works with the water directors, public works directors, cross connection control managers, and others to update their standard details for free.
-We've been offering this for a couple years now.
+Safe-T-Cover works with the water directors, public works directors, cross-connection control managers, and others to update their standard details for free.
+We've been offering this for a couple of years now.
 In doing this, we've learned a bit about how the water utility management for cities and counties of all sizes do business.
-We see their strengths and their weaknesses, we help where we can, and everyone keeps working towards a clean and perfect water system.
+We see their strengths and their weaknesses, we help where we can, and everyone keeps working toward a clean and perfect water system.
 Most people aren't aware of the problems and roadblocks these officials face while keeping their users safe and healthy.
 Here are some of the ways in which progress can be stunted in our public water systems, and what some municipalities are doing to avoid them.

 The organization of city and county water districts is complicated.
 In most, there will be a water manager, a public works manager that also deals with water utility management, and many have a cross connection department.
 They all work together with the city council, the city manager, and building inspectors.
 If someone in the water department - from water resources, to manager, to cross connection control manager - wants to alter anything, there is a long list of people that have to sign off on it.
 This is every change regarding standard details and what's an acceptable installation.
 It's taken years to get updated standard details approved by all parties, and during that time, some have to start over in the process because someone retires or gets moved around, or the water manager is replaced with someone new.
 Additionally, standard details alone have so many moving pieces that have to be considered.
 For instance, backflow preventers in utility vaults have different clearance requirements than those inside or in enclosures.
 The text on standard details may need to be all uppercase or all lowercase depending on the municipal code being followed.
 The wording has to be just right.
 Staff has to learn how to move through these processes to get things done.
 Arlington, TX is an example of a water district that has been successful in this.